How to check if the FEA report is good?

 After we figured out how to block translations in 2D, there was another problem.
 Having one node that didn’t move, but our model could still rotate around that point.
 I called that “in-plane rotation”… since our 2D model had only one plane!
 Now the rotation is possible in 3 directions.
 2 of them are easy to see!

-Firstly, our model can rotate around axis Z – just as in 2D task.
+Firstly, our model can rotate around axis Z – just as in a 2D task.
 This was the first rotation we had to block, to make our cantilever stable in 2D.
 Secondly, the same can happen around axis Y. It’s the same situation, but rotation happens inward into the picture as if point C was pushed into your screen.

 All right, we can rotate around axis Y and Z already.
 That was simple.
 Now the last part: rotation around X. It’s a bit more difficult to see since this means that our beam rotates around its own axis!
 This is called torsion, and sometimes can be a pain.

-This gives us a total of 6 DoF: 3 translations and 3 rotations around axis X, Y and Z. Nice!
+This gives us a total of 6 DoF: 3 translations and 3 rotations around axis X, Y, and Z. Nice!
 We’ve got there!

 The second thing about *rigid* supports